Adobe in talks to buy marketing software firm Marketo

 (Reuters) — Adobe Systems, the maker of image-editing software Photoshop, is in negotiations to buy Marketo, a privately held cloud-based marketing software company, according to people familiar with the matter.

 The deal would boost Adobe’s cloud-based software offerings as it takes on larger peers Microsoft and Oracle.
-Marketo offers business-to-business marketing applications that would compliment Adobe’s marketing business.
+Marketo offers business-to-business marketing applications that would complement Adobe’s marketing business.

 Private equity firm Vista Equity Partners Management took Marketo private two years ago for $1.8 billion.
 Adobe is expected to pay significantly more than that should a deal be reached, the sources said, though the exact amount being considered could not be established.